What is SEO?

 Because of black hat tactics (i.e. abuse of the system), and of course technology, Google and it’s counterparts have become a lot more intelligent.

 Now, to be search engine friendly a website must be informative, provide instant information, be easy to navigate, fast, mobile friendly and visually pleasing.

 This gives the user the best experience, which is why Google will reward these types of websites.

 There are also a lot of other more technical techniques that can help a site to be search engine ready, like using microdata (Schema) to improve pages.

 What affects SEO negatively?

-There are lots of obscure factors that have a negative effect on the rank of a website.
+There are lots of factors that can have a negative impact on the rank of a website.

 The Google bot has to crawl billions of websites per day.
 Each page of a site is made up of code, before it is displayed beautifully on a browser to the audience.
 Google rewards clean code, with correct tags and markup because the Google bot can easily discover out what a page is about, and offer it up to a Google user.